jspecify/jspecify/docs/src/pages/start-here.md

 annotation types for use in Java static analysis, beginning with nullness analysis.

-This includes providing both the JAR file your code can depend on, and *precise* specifications of these annotations' semantics.
+This includes providing both a JAR file your code can depend on, and *precise* specifications of these annotations' semantics.

 * **Why standardize the annotations?** This tragic